 - Briefly state the purpose of Table Topics and mention any theme.

-- If your club has a Word of the Day, encourage speakers to use that word in their response.
+- Encourage speakers to use word of the day in their response.

 Then begin the program:

-- Give each speaker a different topic or question and call on speakers at random.
+- Give each speaker a different topic or question.

 - Avoid going around the room in the order in which people are sitting.